-Note: The AdvanceTrac® with RSC® stability enhancement system can be turned off manually by pressing the AdvanceTrac button.
-See Using Traction Control (page 187).
-This will disable the engine management feature, allowing the vehicle to maintain full power and enhanced momentum through the obstacle.
+Note: If your vehicle is equipped with AdvanceTrac® with RSC®, the system will automatically turn off the stability enhancement feature when you shift the 4WD system into 4L (4X4 LOW).
+You can manually turn the system off by pressing the AdvanceTrac button.
+See Using Traction Control (page 175).
+This will disable the engine management feature. allowing the vehicle to maintain full power and enhanced momentum through the obstacle.
+The brake traction enhancement feature will still be enabled.